 Musicians from all genres and generations have fed into the Folk Club’s magical history, with every performance weaving themselves into the brickwork of its worn, familiar walls.

 “It is the presence of an unlikely musical venue that makes Clonakilty truly special however, to cross the well worn threshold of the shy and rather retiring DeBarra’s Folk Club, is to enter into a world full of possibilities.
 The possibility that anyone, literally anyone, might ramble in off the street and do a few tunes.” – Mark McDevitt (Irish Examiner)

 Foireann De Barra.

-As the original Bass player with The Jimi Hendrix Experience, Noel helped redefine the face of music and popular culture, helping the Jimi Hendrix Experience to become one of the most recognisable and influential bands of all time!
+As a member of The Jimi Hendrix Experience, Noel helped redefine the face of music and popular culture, helping the band to become one of the most recognisable and influential of all time.

 However it was Noel’s sky blue suede shoes that would give it all away.
-“Hello Matey”, he’d say as he went about Clonakilty on his daily errands, capped with a “swift half”.
+“Hello matey”, he’d say as he went about Clonakilty on his daily errands, capped with a “swift half”.